-Dr. Vanessa Bouché is an Assistant Professor of Political Science at Texas Christian University.
-Her research and teaching are at the intersection of public policy and political psychology, with a focus on policy diffusion, identity politics, gender and politics, and human trafficking.
-Dr. Bouché seeks to connect people and data to advance freedom using cross-disciplinary, cross-methodological approaches that move the needle on complex socio-political problems.
+Dr. Vanessa Bouché is an Associate Professor of Political Science at Texas Christian University.
+Her research and teaching are at the intersection of public policy and political psychology, with a focus on policy diffusion, identity politics, and human trafficking.

 Dr. Bouché has been a principal investigator on several federally-funded human trafficking projects from the Department of Justice and USAID totaling over $800,000.
 In addition to being the principle investigator of HumanTraffickingData.org, Dr. Bouché has conducted public opinion research on human trafficking in the U.S., Moldova, and Albania, and designed and deployed trauma informed surveys with survivors of human trafficking in the U.S. and Honduras.